May 13-14 • Fairmont Royal York • Toronto

 Retail Payments Activities Act

-This session would provide insights into the RPAA, its implications for payment service providers, and how it aims to enhance the safety and efficiency of retail payments.
+This session will provide insights into the RPAA, its implications for payment service providers, and how it aims to enhance the safety and efficiency of retail payments.

 11:55am